 - call 911 or go to a local hospital.

 If you or someone you know is experiencing a mental health crisis, services at the Counseling Center are available.
 Students presenting in crisis circumstances during office hours (M-F 8am-5pm) will be seen by Center staff to provide a timely response.

-The Counseling Center also has daily walk-in hours from 1pm to 4pm for students feeling overwhelmed by acute personal problems who are unable to wait for a regular appointment.
+The Counseling Center also has daily urgent-care hours from 1pm to 4pm for students feeling overwhelmed by acute personal problems who are unable to wait for a regular appointment.
 During this time, students are seen on short notice, and the amount of time available for each student depends on level of need and the number of students who come for urgent-care that day.

 Evening and weekend resources